WEST HAWK LAKE YACHT CLUB

 More importantly, the sailing school served as an impetus for many people to dig their boats out from under their cottages and go sailing.
 The last day of the sailing school, 10 Lasers came out to sail with the students.
 That momentum carried through for the balance of the summer, assisted by several club members who offered to help boat owners get their dinghies up and running.

 Although the club is virtual, it has a website but no storage facility as of yet, building plans and materials have been purchased, fundraising has started and the hope is Parks will allow us to build soon!
-Plans for 2016 are to continue on the success of the last ten summers.
+Plans for 2017 are to continue on the success of the last eleven summers.
 The sailing program has been expanded to allow for more sailors in the advanced youth and adult programs.
-Most of the old club trophies have been located and there are annual races to compete for them (Aug.14-15/16).
+Most of the old club trophies have been located and we have ressurected our annual race series to compete for them (July 22, August 5 & 19/17).

 Fundraising is still in progress for storage and our growing fleet of boats: 6 Opti's, 3 Tumbleweeds, 4 Code 40's, 2 Y-Flyers & a Laser), marks, parts, etc.